-- A. Narrative Question #1: How would you assess your Maintenance Operations based on feedback you've received from staff, tenants, DHCD's Performance Management Review (PMR) & Agreed Upon Procedures (AUP), and any other sources? - We have received positive feedback in many aspects.
-Our maintenance dept. receives many compliments - B. Narrative Question #2: What changes have you made to maintenance operations in the past year? - At this time we hired temporary PT staff to help us with our vacancy initiative - C. Narrative Question #3: What are your maintenance goals for this coming year?
+- A. Narrative Question #1: How would you assess your Maintenance Operations based on feedback you've received from staff, tenants, DHCD's Performance Management Review (PMR) & Agreed Upon Procedures (AUP), and any other sources? - The responses from the tenants are very favorable.
+Our maintenance staff works diligently to get the work orders completed as quickly as possible. - B. Narrative Question #2: What changes have you made to maintenance operations in the past year? - We had a temp maintenance employee for a period of time that has now become employee. - C. Narrative Question #3: What are your maintenance goals for this coming year?